kdaily/aws-cli/proposals/pr-contrib-guide.md

 request](https://github.com/aws/aws-cli/pull/5425).
 No further interaction from the maintainers has occurred.

-The AWS CLI team has limited bandwidth and competing priorities.
 Without well-defined next steps for the maintainers, these requests are deprioritized first.
 A community contribution should not be left in an incomplete state or waiting on a maintainer; it should be resolved by merging it or closing it.
 When an issue is raised and reviewed, we need to prioritize it and see it through.